Menu

 Every student has a House membership, regardless of where you live.
 As a House member, you'll be eligible to participate in all House programs and activities, even if you live off-campus or in Greek housing or Living Learning Communities.
 You can choose for yourself how much you want to be involved.

 Each of the six House Communities is co-lead by a live-in Residential Education professional staff member and a House Professor who lives nearby.
-In addition, each House Community leadership team consists of four Resident Fellows and a team of Undergraduate Advisors (UGAs).
-A program coordinator is also a part of the House team and student leadership opportunities exist through the House Executive Council.
+Together with a Program Coordinator, each House Community team develops community building opportunities for and with students.
+In addition, each House Community leadership team includes four Resident Fellows and a team of Undergraduate Advisors (UGAs).

 You can participate in all House activities, including dinners and events at your House Professor’s residence.
 Being a member of a House doesn’t determine your schedule, and it doesn’t change any of the other ways in which you’re involved in campus life and student organizations.